Health Care Benefits: Oregon

 - Oregon chose to establish a state-based Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage and domestic partnerships are legal in Oregon.
+- Same-sex marriage is legal nationwide.
+Oregon also recognizes domestic partnerships.
 See Same-Sex Partner Benefits.

 - Group health plans must provide mental health and drug abuse parity.
 See Alcoholism, Chemical Dependency and Mental Health Parity.